 But inevitably, Microsoft will stop supporting older versions of Windows, so jumping on the bandwagon now could save a lot of hassle.
 Plus, you’ll have a new system working hard for you that could unlock abilities and potential you never knew you had.

-At The Mobile Computerman, we love helping businesses across the Cairns area navigate the technical pitfalls of software and hardware.
+At Computerman IT, we love helping businesses across the Cairns area navigate the technical pitfalls of software and hardware.
 So if you need some computer support or advice on software upgrades, we’re always happy to help.